6 Ways to Revive Your Dining Room

 Anchor the space

 In many dining rooms, the dining table is set as a focal point.
 However, with the table and chairs alone, the whole set might seem to be floating above the bare floor.
 A beautiful area rug can give it both colour and texture, but also the much needed ‘grounding’.
 Make sure the rug is at least 60 centimetres wider than the table edges, so each chair can slide out without moving over the edge of the rug.
-For this purpose, flat-weave wool rugs are a great choice, because, apart from keeping the space together, they bring a sense of warmth and comfort, especially if you have a hardwood or polished concrete flooring.
+For this purpose, flat-weave wool rugs are a great choice, because, apart from keeping the space together, they bring a sense of warmth and comfort, especially if you have real wood flooring.

 Experiment with colour